A note on band surgery and the signature of a knot: Band surgery and chirally cosmetic bandings

 A \emph{chirally cosmetic} banding refers to a non-coherent band surgery taking a knot to its mirror image.
 The results in the previous section immediately imply the following corollary.

 \begin{corollary} The only nontrivial torus knot $T(2, m)$, with $m$ square free, admitting a chirally cosmetic banding is $T(2, 5)$. \end{corollary}

 \begin{proof} The statement follows from Corollary \ref{cor:lens} because the branched double cover of $T(2, m)$ is the lens space $L(m, 1)$.
 Alternatively, we may use Theorem \ref{thm:sigdif}.
-The torus knot $T(2, m)$ has determinant $m$ and signature $1-m$.
-The absolute value of the difference in signature between $T(2, m)$ and $T(2, -m)$ is $8$ when $m=5$, and $0$ when $m=1$.
-The case of $m=5$ is pictured in Figure \ref{fig:T25}.
-The case of $m=1$ is the unknot. \end{proof}
+Without loss of generality, let $m>0$.
+The torus knot $T(2, m)$ has determinant $m$ and signature $1-m$, whereas the mirror $T(2, -m)$ has determinant $m$ and signature $-1+m$.
+The absolute value of the difference in signature between $T(2, m)$ and $T(2, -m)$ is $0$ when $m=1$ and is $8$ when $m=5$.
+The case of $m=1$ is the unknot.
+The chirally cosmetic banding for the case $m=5$ is pictured in Figure \ref{fig:chiralexamples}. \end{proof}

-The knot $K$ in $L(5, 1)$ along which there exists a distance one filling yielding $-L(5, 1)$ descends under the covering involution to the core of the band move from $T(2, 5)$ to $T(2, -5)$.
-As observed in \cite{IJ}, the complement of this knot is the hyperbolic knot complement known as the ``figure-eight sibling" and is well-known to be amphichieral \cite{MP, Weeks}.
+The knot $K$ in $L(5, 1)$ along which there exists a distance one filling yielding $-L(5, 1)$ descends under the covering involution to the core of the band move from $T(2, 5)=5_1$ to $T(2, -5)=5_1^*$.
+As observed in \cite{IJ}, the complement of this knot is the hyperbolic knot complement known as the ``figure-eight sibling" and is well known to be amphichieral \cite{MP, Weeks}.
 The special symmetries of this manifold suggest an explanation for the uniqueness of $T(2, 5)$; see \cite{IJ} for a discussion of this perspective.

-In \cite{IJ}, several constructions of knots admitting chirally cosmetic bandings are described, in addition to $5_1$.
-These include the knot $9_{27}$, which has determinant 49, Whitehead doubles of achiral knots (i.e. certain satellites), which have determinant 1, and a general construction of certain symmetric unions.
+In addition to $5_1$, several constructions of knots admitting chirally cosmetic bandings are described in \cite{IJ}.
+These include: the knot $9_{27}$, which has determinant 49; Whitehead doubles of achiral knots (i.e. certain satellites), which have determinant 1; and a general construction of certain symmetric unions.
 A symmetric union is a connected sum of a knot and its mirror image, modified by a tangle replacement such that the resulting diagram admits an axis of mirror symmetry (see Figure \ref{fig:symmetricunions}).
 The determinant of a symmetric union is always a square \cite{KT, Moore}.

-It is interesting to note that, excluding $5_1$, the examples of knots admitting chirally cosmetic bandings presented in \cite{IJ} have determinant a square.
-Corollary \ref{cor:torus} and the observation that most known constructions of knots admitting chirally cosmetic bandings are symmetric unions suggest that this phenomenon is uncommon.
-We test this hypothesis with a numerical approach.
-We use computer simulations to explore the existence of non-coherent banding amongst knots with up to 8 crossings.
-The set of knot types considered in this study are the 63 non-trivial prime knots with crossing number at most 8.
-When a knot $K$ is chiral, both $K$ and $K^*$ are included as distinct starting knot types.
-For each starting knot type, we perform $3\times 10^6$ reconnection events, uniformly sampled from the space of lattice embeddings using the methods described in the next section.
+Indeed, excluding $5_1$, all of the examples of knots admitting chirally cosmetic bandings presented in \cite{IJ} have determinant a square.